 Soft-tissue expansion is a well-established concept in reconstructive surgery and surgeons have made use of this natural phenomenon for some time.
 It is a reliable method to provide additional cutaneous tissue which has the same texture, skin tone, colour, hair follicle density and distribution as the adjacent tissue.
 In the reconstructive domain, Oxtex soft tissue expanders address a wide range of surgical applications.
 Click here for selected applications:

 Breast reconstruction should be offered to all women who have had a partial or total mastectomy - either immediately (i.e. at the time of their oncologic surgery) or as a delayed procedure (i.e. once they have recovered from their initial surgery).
 It is normally performed by using the woman's own tissue (either regional or distant flaps, which may be pedicled or free) or by utilising tissue expansion in a two-staged process.
-Step 1 is the insertion of the tissue expander device, which is then gradually inflated over a period of weeks or months.
+Step 1 is the insertion of the tissue expander device, which is then gradually expanded over a period of weeks or months.
 Step 2 entails expander removal and replacement with a permanent silicone or saline filled prosthesis.
 All reconstructive procedures may be completed by reconstruction of the nipple-areola complex.
-Oxtex devices offer an improvement over currently used balloon expanders because of their controlled self-inflating expansion profile.
+Oxtex devices offer an improvement over currently used balloon expanders because of their autonomous controlled expansion profile.

 Scar reconstruction generally requires release and/or excision of the old scar with the introduction of new skin either in the form of a skin graft or a flap.
 Flaps may be local, regional or distant.
 Tissue expansion is a method of developing loco-regional skin flaps which have the advantage of being of similar tone, quality and texture as the skin being reconstructed.
 Oxtex expanders can help to expand skin adjacent to the repair site.
 Once inserted, the expansion has a delayed onset of action to facilitate wound healing.
 The device expands at a controlled rate with full expansion taking place from one to several weeks to maximise skin quality and minimise the possibility of cutaneous necrosis.